Also known as a Cold Opening or "Cold Open." A one to five minute mini-act at the beginning of the show, sometimes before the opening credits

 - The Pokémon anime dub did this starting in the second Johto season.
 In Diamond and Pearl(when the Japanese version started doing this), sometimes clips from later in the episode would play before the opening (which, in the dub, would actually sometimes replace other scenes).

 - Higurashi no Naku Koro ni used cold openings, the most effective being at the start of each arc; a clip would be shown of the usually rather gory climax of that particular arc.
 Coupled with the cheerful tone of the early parts of each arc, it was also a good use of Mood Dissonance.

-- Since Shippuuden Naruto started using those.
-They kinda overused it with the very first episode which began with a foreshadowing of episode 30 or so, crucial moment to the plot.
+- Since Shippuuden, Naruto started using these.
+They kinda overused it in the very first episode, which began with a foreshadowing of episode 30 or so, a crucial moment to the plot.

 - Kaiba had brief recap/prologues in front of episodes for the first few episodes before switching to more standard cold openings, often setting up new locations.

 - All of the episodes of Princess Tutu open with barely-animated charcoal drawings on the screen while a female narrator grimly tells a fairytale that's somehow related to the episode.
 After a dramatic music swell, the gentle opening theme starts up.

 - Pretear starts off every episode with a cold opening that sets up the plot, or occasionally provides a recap of the end of the last episode—except for the last two episodes, which don't have an opening at all.

 - Harukanaru Toki no Naka de - Hachiyou Shou has Fuji-hime's Opening Narration in the first few episodes, after which it switches to regular cold openings, with the first scene placed before the theme song.